All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 How to start optimizing your metabolic health.
 Step-by-step guide covering baseline testing, nutrition, exercise, and physician-supervised peptide therapy for metabolic improvement.

-Quick Answer: Start metabolic health optimization by getting baseline blood work (fasting insulin, fasting glucose, HbA1c, lipid panel with ApoB, hsCRP), wearing a continuous glucose monitor for two weeks, and building a foundation of adequate protein intake, resistance training, and sleep hygiene.
+Quick Answer: Start metabolic health improvement by getting baseline blood work (fasting insulin, fasting glucose, HbA1c, lipid panel with ApoB, hsCRP), wearing a continuous glucose monitor for two weeks, and building a foundation of adequate protein intake, resistance training, and sleep hygiene.
 Only 6.8% of American adults have optimal metabolic health, which means most people have significant room for improvement with the right data and a structured plan.

 The Science of Getting Started